-3.1.2 Creating Libraries and Executables
+4.1.2 Creating Targets

-In the previous section, we learned the basics about how to create a CMake project with BLT, how to configure the project and how to build and test BLT's built-in third party libraries.
+In the previous section, we learned the basics about how to create a CMake project with BLT, how to configure the project and how to build, and test BLT's built-in third party libraries.

-We now move on to creating libraries and executables using two of BLT's core macros: blt_add_library() and blt_add_executable().
+We now move on to creating CMake targets using two of BLT's core macros: blt_add_library and blt_add_executable.

-We begin with a simple executable that calculates π by numerical integration (example_1).
-We will then extract that code into a library, which we link into a new executable (example_2).
+We begin with a simple executable that calculates π by numerical integration, example_1.
+We then extract that code into a library, which we link into a new executable, example_2.

-Example 1: Basic executable
+Example 1: Stand-alone Executable

 This example is as basic as it gets.
-After setting up a BLT CMake project, like blank_project in the previous section, we can start using BLT's macros.
-Creating an executable is as simple as calling the following macro:
+After setting up a BLT CMake project, like the Bare Bones project in the previous section, we can start using BLT's macros.

+Creating a stand-alone executable is as simple as calling the following macro:

-This tells CMake to create an executable named example_1 with one source file (example_1.cpp).
+This tells CMake to create an executable, named example_1, with one source file, example_1.cpp.

 You can create this project yourself or you can run the already provided tutorial/calc_pi project.
 For ease of use, we have combined many examples into this one CMake project.
-After running the following commands, you will create the executable <build dir>/bin/example_1:
+You can create the executable <build dir>/bin/example_1, by running the following commands:

 '''

-cd <BLT repository/docs/tutorial/calc_pi
+cd <BLT repository>/docs/tutorial/calc_pi

 mkdir build

 cd build

-cmake -DBLT_SOURCE_DIR=../../...
+cmake -DBLT_SOURCE_DIR=../../.. ..

 make

 '''